luontola/native-clojure-lambda/README.md

     docker-compose build native         # or "jvm"
     ./scripts/deploy.sh

 Run the app with OpenJDK:

     docker-compose up -d --build jvm

 Run the app with GraalVM.
-This also writes native-image configuration to `resources/META-INF/native-image/*.json` files:
+This also writes native-image configuration to `target/native-image` directory, from where you can copy them to `resources/META-INF/native-image` or its subdirectories:

     docker-compose up -d --build graalvm